Soil functions: Physical and cultural heritage

 Soil also has more general culture functions as they act as a part of the cultural landscape of our minds as well as the physical world around us.
 An attachment to home soils or a sense of place is a cultural attribute developed mores strongly in certain people.
 Soils has been around since the creation of earth, it can act as a factor in determining how humans have migrated in the past.
 Soil also act as an earth cover that protects and preserve the physical artifacts of the past that can allow us to better understand cultural heritage.
 Moreover, soil has been an important indication to where people settle as they are an essential resource for human productivity.

 Platform for man-made structures

 Soil can act as raw material deposits and is widely used in building materials.
-Approximately 50% of the people on the planet live in houses that are constructed from soil.
+Approximately 50% of the people on the planet live in houses constructed from soil.
 The conditions of the soil must be firm and solid to provide a good base for roads and highways to be built on.
-Additionally, since these structures rest on the soil, factors such as its bearing strength, compressibility, stability, and shear strength al need to be considered.
+Additionally, since these structures rest on the soil, factors such as its bearing strength, compressibility, stability, and shear strength all need to be considered.
 Testing the physical properties allow a better application to engineering uses of soil.